lsl330/Fake-HEVC-support-for-Plex/README.md

 <p>(you need to install Tampermonkey class plugin first)</p>
 <p>(If your plex port is not 32400, please change the 32400 in the script to your plex web port)</p>
 <p>After completing the above steps, you can play hevc content directly.
 Friends, enjoy the joy of supported playback!</p>
-<p>Possible problems, some computers to watch hevc video, the color will be dark, personal feeling may be related to HDR, there are solutions welcome to propose</p>
+<p>some computers to watch hevc video, the color will be dark,  the solution, enter edge://flags in the address bar, set Media Foundation playback for Windows, Media Foundation Site Based Experimentation for Windows 10 to enable.
+Media Foundation Site Based Experimentation for Windows 10 is only available on edge version 99+</p>
 <p>Translated with www.DeepL.com/Translator (free version)</p>